coverallsapp/github-action/README.md

 # Coveralls GitHub Action

-This GitHub Action posts your test suite's LCOV coverage data to [coveralls.io](https://coveralls.io/) for analysis, change tracking, and notifications.
+This GitHub Action posts your test suite's coverage data to [coveralls.io](https://coveralls.io/) for analysis, change tracking, and notifications.
 You don't need to add the repo to Coveralls first, it will be created when receiving the post.

 When running on `pull_request` events, a comment will be added to the PR with details about how coverage will be affected if merged.